 Do not misunderstand, however.
 The newly-begotten Christian is put into Christ’s Church.
 This requires some careful explanation to fully comprehend.
 There is, in fact, only one true Church, with all others, therefore, having been built by men and false as a result.

 Typically, most churches will refuse to baptize people who will not “join their church.”
 This is scripturally incorrect.
 Why?
 A true Christian is put into the Church that Jesus Christ—not any man—built.
 Christ said, “I will build My Church” (Matt.
 16:18).
 It is Christ—not any man—who is putting people into His Church, thereby building it.
-(To understand how to identify Christ’s Church and to see how He has preserved it throughout history, you may read our free booklet Where Is God’s Church? and our free book Where Is the True Church? – and Its Incredible History!.)
+(To understand how to identify Christ’s Church and to see how He has preserved it throughout history, you may read our book Where Is the True Church? – and Its Incredible History!)

 Exactly how does one become a member then of the true Church of God?
 Traditionally, many churches compete with one another, advertising for members.
 Does the Bible teach this?
 Paul wrote, “For by one spirit are we all baptized into one body” (I Cor.
 12:13).
 He also wrote, “For as many of you as have been baptized into Christ have put on Christ” (Gal.
 3:27).
 By putting these two verses together, we see that a Christian is baptized into the Body of Christ—not some church organization founded or built by men of this world.